Rockland MA Homes & Real Estate

 Rockland Memorial Library is part of the Old Colony Library Network.
 It’s located in a dignified 1903 National Historic building on Union Street adjacent to the Fire Department.
 They host monthly exhibits of local artwork as part of their Art in the Rotunda gallery program.
 They hold children’s events, a book club, and provide regular meeting space for many town committees.

 Want to support the community?
 Get involved in Reimagine Rockland, a group whose mission is to bring life to the downtown area and create a welcoming and active destination.
 Rockland Recreation runs a steady flow of programs and activities for kids and families at the Community Center, including the Teen Center Program.
-Or perhaps the food pantry, the Friends of the Library or the Council on Aging and Robert J. Nyman Senior Center are more your speed.
+Or perhaps the food pantry, the Friends of the Library or the Council on Aging and Robert J. Nyman Senior Center are more to your interests.

 If you’re excited about community arts, something really special in Rockland is called The 4th Floor Artists Inc, a lively nonprofit and collection of makers established in the early 1990s and housed in old mill buildings-turned-studios including the infamous Sandpaper Factory.
 They sometimes host Sandpaper Saturdays: pop up shopping events during which they open up the creative work spaces in the historic building to the public.